Readyforthedraft.com

 02/13/26 – Jordyn Tyson, WR, Arizona State

 Normally, a 6-11 season is filled with disappointments.
 However, it’s the play down the stretch that should have Saints fans excited.
 New Orleans won four of their last five games and the play of Tyler Shough in those games should have Kellen Moore convinced he’s found his QB of the future.
 Now, the Saints need to provide Shough with some weapons.
 The Saints managed to put up just 94.3 yards per game on the ground which was good for 28th in the league.
 Alvin Kamara is now 30 years of age, battled injuries in 2025 and is now in the final year of his deal.
 Jeremiyah Love would provide the juice New Orleans is looking for in the backfield.
 However, the addition of Travis Etienne allows the Saints to turn their focus to the WR position.
 Chris Olave finished with 1,000 yards receiving for the third time in four seasons in the league, but there was little help at the WR position beyond him as it was TE Juwan Johnson who had a breakout season with 889 yards while Rashid Shaheed, who was traded to the Seahawks after playing 9 games in New Orleans, was still the No. 3 receiver on the team.
 Pairing Olave with Carnell Tate would give Shough a pair of stellar former Buckeye wideouts on the outside.
-New Orleans did rack p 45 sacks a season ago and the pairing of Chase Young and Cameron Jordan gave the Saints a pair of edge rushers with double-digit sacks.
+New Orleans did rack up 45 sacks a season ago and the pairing of Chase Young and Cameron Jordan gave the Saints a pair of edge rushers with double-digit sacks.
 However, Cameron Jordan is still a UFA and the longer he’s on the market, the more it seems like the 36-year-old, who spent all 15 seasons and racked up 132.0 sacks in a Saints uniform, is moving on.
-Carl Granderson is under contract through the 2027 season and managed 6.0 sacks in more of a supporting role, but I just don’t see him being a full-time starter and if New Orleans can land Bailey, who elevated his status as a premier edge rusher by getting to the QB 14.5 times in 2025 after transferring from Stanford to Texas Tech for his final season, it seems like a no-brainer here.
-Bailey is incredibly explosive off the ball to beat OTs to the edge, but he also has an uncanny ability to bend and slip blocks to turn the corner to wreak havoc in opposing backfields.
-He can also convert speed to power and use the bull rush to get into the OT’s body and drive him back.
-Bailey does have to watch out for OTs getting hands on him early to stall out his run.
-However, he does such a good job of utilizing counters once his initial rush plan stalls out.
-Bailey’s athleticism is also evident in his pursuit of the football and you see his fluid hips and lateral agility to plant and drive on the ball carrier.
-Teams have to run at him and try to overpower him because if you run away from Bailey, he will find a way to chase down the ball carrier.
+Carl Granderson is under contract through the 2027 season and managed 6.0 sacks in more of a supporting role, but if the Saints don’t see him as a full-time starter, then expect Rueben Bain Jr. here.
+Then there’s the CB position, where Kool Aid McKinstry and Quincy Riley played well down the stretch for a pass defense that finished ninth in passing yards given up.
+However, adding a true lockdown CB1 like Delane elevates the unit.
+Mansoor Delane has proven to be a lockdown corner in 2025 after transferring to LSU from Virginia Tech, showing physicality in press coverage, fluid hips and elite speed while turning to run and has tremendous ball skills.
+Pro Football Focus indicated Delane allowed just a 31.3 passer rating when targeted, good for 2nd in the FBS, and allowed just 14 catches for 165 yards on 35 targets.
+Expect to see power in his punch when jamming the WR at the line of scrimmage, anticipation as he diagnoses routes and the ability to drive on the football without any wasted movement.
+Delane is such a sticky corner that I expect him to make an impact early in his career in New Orleans.

 02/25/26 – Jeremiyah Love, RB, Notre Dame